 It’s hard to guess what would have happened with Sleep’s career if they hadn’t sunk their own ship by refusing to budge on the Dopesmoker concept.
 Regardless, they have cemented their cult status on the Mount Rushmore of Stoner Rock grandfathers.
 While they may lean further to the Doom side of Rock, their praise of marijuana (“Marijuanaut’s Theme” on The Sciences starts with a bong rip) gives them the push into Stoner Rock territory.

 And it’s not as if Sleep died right there with the London Records breakup.
 The individual members carried on in their own projects.
-Singer/bassist Al Cisneros and drummer Chris Haikus went on to form the Doom Metal duo OM (now a trio).
+As we said, singer/bassist Al Cisneros and drummer Chris Haikus went on to form the Doom Metal duo OM (now a trio).
 In many ways, OM reaches for that same religious high ground that Dopesmoker ascended to, but it does so by working in influences from Tibetan and Gregorian chant.
 Guitarist Matthew Pike went on to play with High on Fire—and he won a Grammy last year for his won on “Electric Messiah.”

 So, even as Sleep thrives in its reunion, it never really died out.
 The band lived on in their own Sleep-esque projects, and Dopesmoker has gone down as one of the most important Doom/Stoner records ever recorded.